Azure/autorest.typescript/packages/typespec-test/test/overloads_modular/generated/typespec-ts/README.md

-# WidgetManager REST client library for JavaScript
+# WidgetManager client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for WidgetManager REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for WidgetManager client.

 Mock Service